truenas/documentation/content/CORE/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 S3 is an object storage protocol used by many major cloud providers, including Amazon Web Services™.
 You can view these files with a web browser.
 S3 is the de facto standard for cloud-based storage.
 Organizations or online application developers can use TrueNAS with the **Minio** plugin to manage S3 storage.
 This can replace or archive expensive cloud storage.
 {{< /expand >}}

-This tutorial describes how to install the **Minio** plugin on TrueNAS SCALE.
+This tutorial describes how to install the **Minio** plugin on TrueNAS.

 {{< expand "S3 Service Deprecation and Migration" "v" >}}
 {{< include file="/static/includes/S3Deprecation.md" >}}